Greenwich House: History

-Greenwich House was founded on Thanksgiving Day in 1902 by city planner and social worker Mary K. Simkhovitch in a building at 26 Jones Street in Manhattan's West Village.
-Its original focus was to help New York's growing immigrant population adapt to life in their new home.
-Early supporters who joined her on opening day included social reformers Jacob Riis, Felix Adler and Carl Shurz.
+Greenwich House was founded on Thanksgiving Day 1902 by city planner and social worker Mary K. Simkhovitch in a building at 26 Jones Street in Manhattan's West Village.
+Its original purpose was to help New York's growing immigrant population adapt to life in their new country.
+Early supporters who joined her on opening day included social reformers Jacob Riis, Felix Adler, and Carl Shurz.
 Greenwich Village was a mixed area at the time.
 Italian immigrants began crowding out the existing Irish population.
-Many homes along the maze of streets and alleys lacked running water.
+Many homes lacked running water.
 There was a high infant death rate and poor education.
-Early programs sought to relieve congestion and improve living conditions, which included founding the Greenwich Village Improvement Society, forerunner to the Greenwich Village Association and first neighborhood association of its kind in the United States, and publishing the Tenant's Rights Manual, the first ever of its kind in the nation.
+Early programs sought to relieve congestion and improve living conditions, which included founding the Greenwich Village Improvement Society, forerunner to the Greenwich Village Association and first neighborhood association of its kind in the United States; and publishing the Tenant's Rights Manual, the first ever of its kind in the nation.

-Recognizing a need for recreational and skills training among Village residents, Greenwich House established Greenwich House Music School at 46 Barrow in 1905 followed by the Handicraft School, the precursor to Greenwich House Pottery, in 1909.
-By 1917 the organization's programs were becoming over crowded in its Jones Street buildings.
-Thanks to a gift from Gertrude Vanderbilt Whitney, Greenwich House was able to hire architects Delano and Aldrich to design its current federalist building at 27 Barrow Street.
-The new building, complete with gym, running track, theater and rooftop playground provided Greenwich House the space to establish new programs like a nursery school and children's theater program.
+Recognizing a need for recreation and skills training among Village residents, Greenwich House established Greenwich House Music School at 46 Barrow Street in 1905, followed by the Handicraft School, the precursor to Greenwich House Pottery, in 1909.
+By 1917 the organization's Jones Street buildings were becoming overcrowded for its programs.
+Thanks to a gift from Gertrude Vanderbilt Whitney, Greenwich House was able to hire architects Delano and Aldrich to design its current Federalist building at 27 Barrow Street.
+The new building, complete with gym, running track, theater, and rooftop playground, provided Greenwich House the space to establish new programs such as a nursery school and children's theater program.

 Greenwich House soon needed more space.
-The old Handicraft School building was rebuilt as Greenwich House Pottery in 1928, enabling it to become an international center for ceramics.
+The old Handicraft School building was rebuilt as Greenwich House Pottery in 1928, enabling it to become a renowned center for ceramics.
 The Metropolitan Museum of Art purchased two pieces from the Pottery in 1939.
-In 1942 Greenwich House continued to add more services with the New York City's first after-school program followed closely be a senior center.
+In 1942 Greenwich House continued to add more services, and the New York City's first after-school program was followed by a senior center.
 By the 1980s Greenwich House offered a mix of social service and arts education programs.

-In the late 1980s Greenwich House played a central role in the AIDS crisis in the West Village neighborhood, one of the city's original gay villages.
+In the late 1980s Greenwich House played a central role in the AIDS crisis in the West Village neighborhood, one of the city's largest gay communities.
 In 1987 Greenwich House opened the AIDS Mental Health Project followed by the HIV Primary Medical Care Project.
 Today, the organization continues to host a long term HIV survivors support group.
 Also in 1987, Greenwich House founded the Children's Safety Project, the only program in the city dedicated to treating young victims of abuse.
 The Children's Safety Project was founded after a group of concerned neighbors came together after the killing of local Village child, nine year old Lisa Steinberg.

 Today Greenwich House provides art education, senior service and behavioral health programs including an after-school, summer arts camp, nursery school, senior centers and senior health clinic, substance abuse clinics and a program for children who have suffered from abuse.